higgledy piggledy houses in Marseille

 Another ‘stumbled upon’ location in Marseille, this beautiful church had nobody in it when we visited.
 Now, I fully understand that not everyone wants to traipse around looking at churches all day long.
 When in Europe, there is such a thing as being church-saturated.
 But if you’re in the area (right at the far end of La Canabiére) and appreciate a bit of beaut architecture every now and again, this building is lovely, and features a big old statue of Joan of Arc standing proudly out the front.

-Truth be told guys, I never actually made it to Les Calanques.
-It was the one place in the vicinity of Marseille that I was desperate to visit, but had no time to get there.
+Truth be told guys, I have never actually made it to Les Calanques.
+It’s the one place in the vicinity of Marseille that I’m desperate to visit, but have had no time to reach.
 BUT.
 I’m putting it on this list anyway, because it’s a goal of mine to go one day.
 So it’s a place worthy of a mention whether or not I’ve physically made it yet!

 Every time we sailed into the city, we could see the cliffs and bays of Les Calanques.
 A series of craters chomped out of the limestone and dotted with tufts of green plants that grow directly from the stone.
 Even in winter, the sea here is a vivid azure and I’m sure that to visit the area up close, either by kayak or on foot would be beautiful.